Krypton-Suite/Documentation/Documents/Development/Contributing-Guidelines.md

 # Contributing Guidelines for Krypton Development

 BEFORE CONTRIBUTING please read _all_ of the rules below are guidelines, which means that they should be followed when possible.
-Please do not take them literally.
+You can contribute to these projects by opening new bug reports, feature requests, discussions and pull requests.
+New pull requests **will** be reviewed and merged at the maintainers discretion.
+Above all, have fun coding and learning about the intricacies of the toolkits! :)

 ## Discussions